herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Layout System/Layout System Architecture Document.md

 ### 5.3 Style → Box Tree → Layout Integration

-The integration between modules is enhanced with the box tree:
+The integration between systems is enhanced with the box tree:

 1. **Style to Box Tree Integration**:
     - Computed styles determine box types